danteazpilcueta/ME405Romi/README.md

 # Robot Running and Line Following Protocol:
 Both motors are set by default to their max speed.
 Rather then increase speed when needed, we decrease speed instead.
 When one sensor starts to see black that means that that side of the robot is begining to cross the line.
 To fix this, the motor on that side slows down inducing a turn.
-This also means that for short gaps the robot continues straight at full speed.
+The amount it slows down is not directly proportional to the amount of black seen and is calculated via the formulas shown above.
+This method also assures that for short gaps the robot continues straight at full speed.
 The short gap is not enough time for any significant drift to occur so it continues right on course after hitting the line again.
-For the branch segments, both motors see black at the same time and slow the same amount meaning there is no turn induced and the robot continues straight.
+For the branch segments, the weighted input value balances out resulting in neither motor slowing down.
+As neither motor slows down, we simply move forward past the branch.
 Only the 5 inner sensors of the 7 sensor array are being used.
 The 2 outer sensors were very sensitive to outside light and resulted in more erratic reads and as such they are ignored by the code.

 https://github.com/danteazpilcueta/ME405Romi/assets/25334862/17d52362-d03a-4e68-ba87-83cca5522bbb

 # Wall Avoiding Protocol
 We use a single levered switch on the front of the robot to detect when we have run into the wall.
 Upon collision, the robot stops and backs up a small distance before turning and traveling a preprogrammed arc around the wall.
-Sensors are turned off during this time to prevent the robot from accidentally jumping onto another point on the track.
-Once the robot has traveled most of the path, the sensors are renabled to track back onto the line.
+Upon collision, we switch to a wall navigation state which implements these preprogrammed movements.
 In the video below this is shown.
 The movements after collision are hardcoded and have not been adjusted to most efficiently manuever around the box.

 https://github.com/danteazpilcueta/ME405Romi/assets/25334862/66551163-b3ae-472f-b0eb-9130f963eb91